 Become a member

 Before you start your application, please note that you must provide two recent trade reference letters* who can declare that the applicant is known to them and in their opinion is professional in their business activities.
-At least one of these references must be from a senior member of staff, employed by a company who is a current member of The ACA.
+These references must be from a senior member of staff, employed by companies who are current members of The ACA.

 * please obtain these trade reference letters BEFORE you submit your application, as applications will not be processed without these.

-NB in some circumstances, for example when the company has been trading for less than two years, applicants may be asked to provide additional references or supporting documents.
+NB in some circumstances, for example when the company has been trading for less than two years, applicants may be asked to provide additional supporting documents.

 Your application will be considered in the manner described in the Rules and you will be notified of the outcome in due course.
 Membership is open to companies and individuals who have retired from the industry.